 Just before you are ready to plant, break apart your bulbs into single cloves.
 Mark out where you are going to plant them by using a stick or rope, not 100% essential but we find it's the easiest way to make sure they are evenly spaced.
 Space rows 10-15 cm apart (or up to 30cm if space permits), with 10 cm between each plant.
 Plant garlic cloves with the pointy end facing upwards, 3cm below the soil surface and cover well.
 We tend to place all the cloves in the ground first, then push them in once we've mapped out where they are going.
 The best time to plant garlic is in Autumn between March and April (Southern Hemisphere) although there is the old rule that says to plant on the shortest day of the year and harvest on the longest.
 In NZ/Australia you can plant any time up until mid June, but just note that the later you plant, the smaller the resulting bulbs will be at harvest time.

 Once in the ground, water them regularly.
 At least twice a week or more for sandy soil.
 Feed up every fortnight over the first two months with a good organic seaweed or fish fertiliser, but avoid feeding in the later months as too much fertiliser can result in lots of leaf growth and very little happening under the soil, where you want the bulb to be fattening up.
-Stop watering altogether over the last few weeks (November-December) when the leaves start to turn yellow/brown or the plant will retain too much moisture which can lead to bulbs rotting later on.
+Stop watering altogether over the last few weeks (November-December for Southern Hemisphere) when the leaves start to turn yellow/brown or the plant will retain too much moisture which can lead to bulbs rotting later on.